How to Create a Social Media Strategy in 7 Steps

 What you share on your social channels has a huge impact – which is why planning this content properly is essential.
 Whether this is in the form of a simple spreadsheet, Google Calendar, or something more sophisticated, it helps to list the dates and times when you’ll post, as well as what you’ll be posting.

-We’d recommend doing some research on when is best to post, and experimenting with different times.
+We’d recommend doing some research on when is best to post, what hashtags to use, and experimenting with different times.
 You could start with one post a day on key channels, for instance – depending on the response – build from there.
 It’s all about consistency!
 Whether you’re trying to increase your Instagram likes, or have implemented more specific social media KPIs, we’d advise you to start posting consistently at the same time each day, and go from there.

 Managing social media can feel overwhelming – and so can the thought of posting daily!
 But don’t panic – there are plenty of tools out there nowadays which allow you to automate your posts.

 With automatic posting, you write and create your posts, then simply schedule them to share at a later date.
 This also means that you can plan ahead, scheduling your posts for the coming week with ease.
 The result?
 No manual posting daily and a clear overview of your strategy week by week, which is great for sharing content plans with the wider business.